dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 complementary to the ongoing engineering efforts performed by working groups of the IETF.

-Increasing interoperability in the area of Internet of Things (IoT) has been a top priority for many standards organizations and particularly the lower layers of the Internet protocol stack have received a lot of attention.
-Also at the application layer, such as with CoAP and HTTP, there is a trend in reusing RESTful design patterns.
-However, there are still many companies and organizations defining specifications that describe the same type of data.
-This leads to interoperability problems.
+With the expansion of the Internet of Things (IoT), interoperability becomes more and more important.
+Standards-developing organizations have done a tremendous amount of work to standardize protocols to simplify implementation and to lower the cost of IoT products.
+As a result, new protocols were developed, existing protocols were combined in new ways, and lightweight profiles were defined.

+At the application layer, interoperability is not yet mature; the work on data formats (in the form of data models and information models) has not seen the same level of consistency throughout various standardization groups.

+One common problem is the lack of an encoding-independent standardization of the information, the so-called information model.
+Another problem is the strong relationship with the underlying communication architecture, such as an RPC or a RESTful design.
+Furthermore, different groups develop similar concepts that only differ slightly, leading to interoperability problems.
+Finally, some groups favor different encodings for use with various application layer protocols.

 Thus, the IAB decided to organize a workshop to reach out to relevant stakeholders to explore the state-of-the-art and to identify communality and gaps {{IOTSIAG}}, {{IOTSIWS}}.
 In particular, the IAB was interested to learn about the following aspects:

-* The different perceived state of the art on data and information models.
+* What is the state of the art in data and information models?
+What should an information model look like?

-* The lack of an encoding-independent standardization of the information, the so-called information model.

-* The influence of the communication pattern, such as remote procedure calls (RPC), publish/subscribe or RESTful designs, on the deisgn of data and information models.

-* Identifying which similar concepts groups have develop in parallel, especially those that would require only slight modifications to solve interoperability.
+* What is the role of formal languages, such as schema languages, in describing information and data models?

+* What is the role of metadata, which is attached to data to make it self-describing?

+* How can we achieve interoperability when different organizations, companies and individuals develop extensions?

+* What is the experience with interworking various data models developed from different groups, or with data models that evolved over time?

+* What functionality should online repositories for sharing schemas have?

-* Identifying how existing data models can be mapped against each other to offer inter working.
+* How can existing data models be mapped against each other to offer interworking?

-* Identifying common use cases for cooperation and harmonization.
+* Is there room for harmonization, or are the use cases of different groups and organizations so unique that there is no possibility for cooperation?

+* How can organizations better work together to increase awareness and information sharing?

 # Terminology {#section-2}